pswhdev/parenting_in_munich/README.md

 #### Responsive Design

 The links are added using the admin panel and are associated with a specific topic.
 When the page is rendered, the links are automatically displayed under the corresponding topic, organized alphabetically for an intuitive user experience.
+The links are programmed to open in a new tab.

 ### User Profile Page